SPECIAL FRIENDSHIPS BY STEVEN FREEDMAN

 Special Friendships is a short unpublished book by the English writer and artist Steven Adrian Freeman (1954–2021), in which he brought together two subjects in which he was exceptionally knowledgeable, children in film and close friendships between men and boys.
 Presented here is the final draft, concluded on 27 August 2009, but which had not yet been proofread.
 What follows has been lightly edited and adapted for online publication.

-The illustrations have all been added by this website.
+Freeman never illustrated his book, though he had intended to, and the illustrations here have all been added by this website.

 - Special Friendships [Introduction]